-The priority for the Government of Kyrgyzstan is the integration of the national roads infrastructures into the regional and international network.
-Kyrgyzstan is crossed by
+The priority for the Government is the integration of the national road infrastructure into the regional and international network.
+Kyrgyzstan is crossed by:

-- CAREC corridors Ic, IIa, IIb, IIIb and V - 4 Asian Highways. (see Table 9)
+- CAREC corridors Ic, IIa, IIb, IIIb and V - 4 Asian highways (see Table 9)

-More than 1,600 km out of 4,163 km of international roads are a part of the sub-regional transportation system of the Asian and European roads (ESCATO, TRACECA), and CIS interstate roads.
-While the international roads account for about 22% of the public roads, they handle more than 50% of the road traffic.
+More than 1,600 km (out of 4,160 km) of international roads are a part of the sub-regional transportation system of Asian and European roads (ESCATO, TRACECA) and CIS interstate roads.
+While the international roads account for about 22% of public roads, they handle more than 50% of road traffic.

-The international road transport started developing in the country since 1993.
-The Kyrgyz Republic International Road Carrier Association (KyrgyzASMAP) was established in 1999 and became a member of the International Road Transport Union (IRTU) in order to integrate Kyrgyz road carriers into the European transportation market and use advanced technologies of the customs and transportation clearance of the routes.
-The permission for KyrgyzASMAP to join the TIR system in November 2000 was the most important result of the interaction with the IRTU.
-The international traffic growth can be illustrated by the number of the issued TIR permits: from 425 in 2002 to 18,000 in 2011.
+International road transport started developing in the country in 1993.
+The Kyrgyz Republic International Road Transport Operators (AIRTO-KR) was established in 1999 and became a member of the International Road Transport Union (IRU) in order to integrate Kyrgyz road carriers into the European transportation market and use advanced technologies for customs and transportation clearance of the routes.
+Being granted permission for AIRTO-KR to join the TIR system in November 2000 was an important result of the interaction with the IRU.
+The country's international traffic growth can be illustrated by the number of the issued TIR permits: from 425 in 2002 to 18,000 in 2011.